saxamaphone69/ss21/support.md

 - [ ] pass link login is not supported, navigate to login page manually

 ### quote links
-- [x] quote backlinking, inlining, previewing are all supported
+- [x] quote backlinking, inlining, and previewing are all supported

 ---